ansys/pymechanical/README.rst

 Using an embedded instance of Mechanical as a Python object
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 PyMechanical also supports directly embedding an instance of Mechanical as a Python object.
 In this mode, there is no externally running instance of Mechanical.
-This feature is supported on Windows for version 2023 R1 and later, and it will be supported on Linux for version 2023 R2 and later.
+This feature is supported on Windows for version 2023 R1 and later, and on Linux for version 2023 R2 and later.
 Here is an example:

 .. code:: python